What are you going to do with all that data?

 Look at the journey from the first purchase.
 It’s the start of your relationship with a new customer, yet so many marketers focus on acquisition rather than on this critical point.
 It’s important stuff, that’s why we have it on our Websand dashboard.

-From our analysis, the dropoff from purchase 1 to purchase 2 is usually significant.
-Often over 50%.
+From our analysis, the drop-off from purchase 1 to purchase 2 is usually significant.
+Typically between 70%-80%, but often over 80%.

 A regular promo email can be worth $0.02.
-But how much would an email that moves a customer from purchase number 1 to purchase number 2 to your business.
+But how much would an email that moves a customer from purchase number 1 to purchase number 2 be worth to your business.

 Apply your analysis to your automated retention emails.
 How many customers open them?
 What’s the click rate like?
 But most importantly, how many new sales does it bring?